Chang Chau-hsiung: Political career

-Chang ran as an independent vice-presidential candidate (on the ticket of James Soong) in the 2000 elections.
+Chang, a former adviser to Chen Shui-bian, ran as an independent vice-presidential candidate (on the ticket of James Soong) in the 2000 election.
 Along with Soong, he established the People First Party in 2000, after their defeat in the presidential election.
+Chang was named the PFP's top choice as a fusion candidate for the 2002 Kaohsiung mayoral election.
+When Chang ended his campaign, the PFP moved to support Chang Po-ya.
+The Pan-Blue coalition formally selected Kuomintang member Huang Jun-ying.
 In 2006, Chang announced his retirement from politics after Soong heavily lost in the Taipei mayoral election.

+Chang resigned the vice chairmanship of the People's First Party in July 2016.

 Personal life

 He is married to Lee Fang-hui (李芳惠 (Li Fanghui)) with two sons.